ascheben/RAD_analysis_workflow/README.md

 ## Reference <a name="References"></a>

+Please cite all of the tools used in this workflow.
+The citation for the workflow provided here is shown below.

 Ting Xiang Neik, Anita Severn-Ellis, Nur Shuhadah Mohd Saad, Armin Scheben, Aneeta Pradhan, Jacqueline Batley (2019) Genotyping for species identification and diversity assessment using genotyping-by-sequencing (GBS) methods.
 Methods Mol.
 Biol. (in prep)